 Scans usually have some salt-and-pepper noise in addition to being blurry, and the colors can vary quite a bit.
-You therefore want to use the option of limiting the colors used ("custom colors" option), to minimize the impact of this.
-It also helps limit the effect of any remaining blurriness.
+Use the "Custom Colors" option to limit the colors and minimize the impact of this.
+This also helps limit the impact of any remaining blurriness.

 You want the resolution used when scanning to be such that the edge transitions happen over roughly one pixel.
 This makes for a sharp image that normally has all the essential information present in the original.
 If you don't know where to start, try scanning at 150 DPI and go up or down from there depending on how wide your edges are.

 You can also scan at a higher resolution (e.g. 300 DPI) and then scale down the image in a bitmap editor.
 Be sure to use cubic interpolation when doing so to preserve the integrity of the image.

 Using these simple techniques usually yields nice results from scanned artwork.